enchanted-sword/dashboard-unfucker/README.md

 ### Show who follows you in the activity feed
 Adds a "Following You" label to relevant notifications that matches the default "Mutuals" and "Following" labels.

+### Disable avatars scrolling with posts
+Prevents the avatars beside posts from scrolling with the posts.

 ### Content positioning
 Controls the horizontal offset of the dashboard's content.